jesshansson/caffe-retro/README.md

-# Exercise React Caffe Retro
+## Exercise Caffe Retro

 ### Mission

-The goal was to create a responsive website based on a sketch – a hot, juicy and cosy cafe called Caffe Retro.
+The goal was to create a responsive website based on a sketch and instructions – a hot, juicy and cosy cafe called Caffe Retro.

 <figure><img src="assets/screenshot.png"></figure>